Workers’ Compensation…for Most North Carolina Workers

 There are some companies that are excused from the requirement to carry workers’ compensation insurance.
 But when a company that is subject to the law does not meet its obligations, then it may be appropriate to pursue a case for workers’ compensation fraud.
 Before doing so, however, it is important to bear in mind which businesses are exempt, including the following:

 - Agricultural operations with fewer than 10 regular, non-seasonal employees

 - Sole proprietorships, partnerships, estates, and trusts with fewer than 3 workers beyond executive and titled members of organization

 - Corporations with fewer than 3 workers including corporate officers

 Let us help you to determine what avenues may be available to you so that your medical needs can be met when you suffer a workplace injury.
-Contact the Raleigh workers’ compensation lawyers of the Law Office of Sam Scudder, P.L.L.C. at (252) 222-0227.
+Contact the Morehead City workers’ compensation lawyers of the Law Office of Sam Scudder, P.L.L.C. at (252) 222-0227.